alixlahuec/roam-snippets/roam-import-paper-data/README.md

             * String elements will be added as top-level, childless blocks.
             * Object elements support nested blocks.
 Be careful when creating them in your formatting functions :
                 - All Object blocks **must** have a `string` property, which is the text value for the block.
 This is true regardless of the item being a level-1 child, level-2 child (grandchild), etc. Otherwise, an error will be thrown.
                 - An Object block can also have a `children` property.
 This should be an array of Object blocks.
-Items are treated recursively, so multi-level nesting is possible ; just make sure that every block in the path has a `string` property, and be careful that elements are the right type (`string` should be a String ; `children` should be an Array where each element is an Object with at least a `string` property ; and so on for every level).
+Items are treated recursively, so multi-level nesting is possible ; just make sure that every block in the path has a `string` property, and be careful that elements are the right type (`string` should be a String ; `children` should be an Array, where each element is either a String or an Object with at least a `string` property ; and so on for every level).
                 - _Examples, with added spaces to show the indentations produced in Roam_ :
                     + This is a properly formatted output, with one level of nesting.
                     ```js